mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-visual-display-of-quantitative-information.md

 ## II.
 Big Ideas

-- Data graphics visually display measured quantities by means of 1the combined use of points, lines, a coordinate system, numbers, symbols, words, shading, and color.
+- Data graphics visually display measured quantities by means of the combined use of points, lines, a coordinate system, numbers, symbols, words, shading, and color.
 The diversity of skills required to build a graph - the visual-artistic, empirical-statistical, and mathematical.
 - It was not until 1750-1800 that statistical graphics, length and area to show quantity, time-series, scatter-plots, and multivariate displays were invented.
 The remarkable William Playfair (1759-1823) developed or improved upon nearly all the fundamental graphical designs, seeking to replace conventional tables of numbers with the systematic visual representations of his linear arithmetic.
 - Often the most effective way to describe, explore, and summarize a set of numbers even a very large set is to look at pictures of those numbers.
 Furthermore, of all methods for analyzing and communicating statistical information, well-designed data graphics are usually the simplest and at the same time the most powerful.
 - EXCELLENCE in statistical graphics consists of complex ideas communicated with clarity, precision, and efficiency.
 Graphical displays should:
     - show the data
     - induce the viewer to think about the substance rather than about methodology, graphic design, the technology of graphic production, or something else
     - avoid distorting what the data have to say